TheWiseNoob/OMP/README.md

 ## About OMP

 OMP is an open-source music player being developed for Linux.
-It is programmed in modern C++ and some C using gtkmm3, GStreamer, TagLib, libconfig, libclastfm, and standard C and C++ libraries.
+It is programmed in C++ and some C using gtkmm3, GStreamer, TagLib, libconfig, libclastfm, and standard C and C++ libraries.
 It can play mp3, FLAC, Ogg, Ogg FLAC, ALAC, APE, and AAC(m4a container).